ctolan/ctolan.github.io/_posts/2018-09-23-First-Opensouce-Contribution-pt2.md

 date:   2018-09-23 09:56:31 +0100
 ---

-Picking up right where I left off yesterday **Crap again I’ve not do any testing**, I have come too far now not to keep going.
+Picking up right where I left off yesterday **Crap again I’ve not done any testing**, I have come too far now not to keep going.
 I took a look at their [guide for writing tests](https://atlassianps.org/docs/Contributing/writing-tests.html).
 Come on seriously?

 Ok well I will just have to figure it out, ah of course there is a Tests folder, and it contains New-JiraIssue.tests.ps1 and it is Pester, of course it is!
 Sweet I can do this.